Johnny Goudie: Post-Goudie career

+Goudie played in Kathy Valentine's bands the Impossible and the Bluebonnets, and, in 2014, he recorded an EP with Valentine on which he co-wrote two of the songs.

-In 2014 he played guitar, piano, organ slide and sang harmonies on Kimmie Rhodes' album Cowgirl Boudoir.
+In 2014, he played guitar, piano, organ slide and sang harmonies on Kimmie Rhodes' album Cowgirl Boudoir.
 The album also includes a cover version of the song "I Am Falling", which Goudie wrote (the original version appeared on his 2003 album I Love Elke).
-In late 2014 Goudie also provided backing vocals on Paco Estrada's album Bedtime Stories.
+In late 2014, Goudie also provided backing vocals on Paco Estrada's album Bedtime Stories.

-In January 2018 Johnny entered the studio to record a solo EP with producer "Scrappy" Jud Newcomb.
+In January 2018, he entered the studio to record a solo EP with producer "Scrappy" Jud Newcomb.
 The EP, entitled "Leper Hands", was released September 13, 2018.

-In 2021 Jonny began releasing new singles each month.
+In 2021, he began releasing new singles each month.
 So far he has released the songs "Marigolds", "All New Flavor", and a new version of "Sun Earth Moon".

 Podcast

 In 2011 Johnny started broadcasting a podcast entitled "How Did I Get Here?" in which he interviews fellow musicians and people in the entertainment industry.
 As of October 2020, he has recorded over 1,200 episodes.
-The podcast was the 2019 Austin Chronicle's critics pick in the category of politics and media.
+The podcast was the 2019 Austin Chronicle Critics Pick in the category of politics and media.